Lewdninja/liveme-api/README.md

 ## Usage

 Below is a basic example on how to use the LiveMe-API in your project.
-See the [Reference Manual](https://github.com/thecoder75/liveme-api/docs/index.md) for details on each supported command.
+See the [Reference Manual](https://github.com/thecoder75/liveme-api/blob/master/docs/index.md) for details on each supported command.

-***API syntax and available commands are subject to change as we continue to research and improve this module!***
+For a complete example on how this module can be used, see the [LiveMe Tools](https://github.com/thecoder75/liveme-tools/) source for complete details.

 ### Basic Example: